Academic

 countryAn external authority decides on the number of study places

-This applies to one country: Turkey
+This applies to one country: Serbia

 countriesFree admission